A-N26/code-refactoring-Chalenge1-AN-UTOR-coding-course/README.md

     - Included id to search-engine-optimization, online-reputation-management & social-media-marketing div tags under content class div tag line to make them functional to navigate to corresponding tile.
     - Introduced class tags beside each paragraph tag for content, benifits and footer classes.
 Done to reflect css code adjustments to reflect on the webpage appropriately.

-    (update after uploading to git: changed index.html and css file locations and the href link in html to include slash and path before style.css to satisfy jekyll failing to convert css file to be able to deploy the page.)

     CSS code:
     - Consolidated css content to reduce white spaces inbetween each property.
     - Added new syntax lines under header, footer, headings, various other elements, etc to try and match-up the final product the the provided img as close as possible.